PheMA/phema-workbench-deploy/README.md

 Once the containers are all running, the following URLs should be accessible:

-* http://workbench.local.phema.science/ - The PhEMA Workbench app
+* https://workbench.local.phema.science:4321/ - The PhEMA Workbench app
-* http://workbench.local.phema.science/fhir - The FHIR server base URL
+* https://workbench.local.phema.science:4321/fhir - The FHIR server base URL
-* http://workbench.local.phema.science/hapi - The HAPI FHIR web overlay
+* https://workbench.local.phema.science:4321/hapi - The HAPI FHIR web overlay

 :bulb: When running CQL, use the **PhEMA Workbench CQL Executor** server.

+#### Workbench Credentials

+For the local instance, the default credentials are:

+* **Login:** test
+* **Password:** test

 ## Production Deploy